hknutzen/Netspoc/technical.markdown

 interfaces are needed whenever a network is connected to a router, we omit their explicit representation.

-{% include image.html src="./images/legend.png" description="Legend of used symbols." %}
+{% include image.html src="./images/legend.png" title="" description="Legend of used symbols." %}

 ## Netspocs perspective